HankiDesign/DSA/README.md

 # Data Structures

 ## Queue
-A queue is a list that keeps a reference to its head and tail.
+A queue is an ordered list that keeps a reference to its head and tail.
+The queue is a FIFO structure.
 The main difference between a linked list and a queue is that the queue only allow us to add items to its tail and remove items from its head.

 ![](queue.jpg)